Knee & Hip Conditions: What’s Causing Your Pain and What Can You Do About It?

 Muscle Strain

 Common muscle strains that we see are Hip Flexor and Adductor (groin) strains.
-These are soft tissue injuries that are best treated conservatively with massage and physical therapy.
-Chiropractic adjustment to the lower back and ankle is important because as you are walking around with strained muscles, your body will tend to compensate.
+These are soft tissue injuries that are best treated conservatively with massage, exercise, and stretching.
+Chiropractic adjustment to the lower back and ankle are important because as you are walking around with strained muscles, your body will tend to compensate.
+Compensation leads to readjustment of your movements that, overtime, will bring your body out of muscular alignment.

 Labral tear